GuillaumeSimonet17/Bot-Tinder-Instagram/README.md

 <h2>What the bot does:</h2>

-- Swipes all profiles to the right in a human way, with a swipe to the left every 100 swipes or so.
+- Swipes all profiles to the right in a human way.

-- Program to 200 swipes.
+- Programmed to 200 swipes.
 To change this number, go to "bot.py" and change the value of "nbr_of_swipes".

-- Get all the instagram profiles met on its way, and send them in the file "new_tinder_data.txt".
+- Get all the instagram profiles found, and places them in the file "new_tinder_data.txt".

 - Sends an instagram DM to the found profiles.
-To modify this message, go to "insta.py" and modify the argument in "input_1.send_keys".
+To modify the message, go to "insta.py" and modify the argument in "input_1.send_keys".

 - If the account is private, the bot can't send DM, so it follows the profile and put it in the file "await_to_accept.txt".